dgaydukov/cert-aws/sa/files/sa.md

 * PaaS (Platform as a Service) - in this case you develop you application (writing code) and just deploy your code without worry about infrastructure.
 For example if you are using spring framework, you can use [cloud foundry](https://cloud.spring.io/spring-cloud-cloudfoundry/reference/html) and just deploy your code, and it will provide everything else (container, java, spring framework).
 BeanStalk - good example where you just upload your code and aws provision all required infra for you.
 * IaaS (Infrastructure as a Service) - good example is aws that provides infrastructure (like container/networking/storage/database) as services to end users.
 Comparing with PaaS/SaaS users of IaaS responsible for managing infrastructure themselves.
-The best practice is to use IAC (Infrastructure as a code) - an idea that you should code how you want to build your infrastructure.
+The best practice to manage infra - IAC (Infrastructure as a code) - an idea that you should code how you want to build your infrastructure.
 For example to run you microservice app you need to have 3 containers.
 Of course you can manually create all of them, install all needed software there and deploy it.
 But you can also add script file that would do it all automatically.
 Most popular tools are CloudFormation & Terraform.

 ###### Virtualization and Containerization